 The Personal Development programme is delivered through assemblies, form time, PSHE and RE lessons co-curricular programme and through curriculum content.

 The Academy works to enhance student’s spiritual, moral, social and cultural development.
-The programme supports the development of resilience, independence, cultural capital and character and we aim to ensure our students become valuable and fully-rounded members of society able to treat others with respect and tolerance, regardless of background, religion, sexuality, gender or race.
+The programme supports the development of resilience, independence, cultural capital and character and we aim to ensure our students become valuable and fully-rounded members of society able to treat others with respect and acceptance, regardless of background, religion, sexuality, gender or race.

-We aim to promote the basic British Values of democracy, the rule of law, individual liberty, and mutual respect and tolerance for those of different faiths and beliefs.
+We aim to promote the basic British Values of democracy, the rule of law, individual liberty, and mutual respect and acceptance for those of different faiths and beliefs.
 We ensure our young people understand the importance of respect, equality, diversity, leave school fully prepared for life in modern Britain and can make a positive contribution to society.
 Our careers programme helps prepare students for future success in education, employment and training.

 Personal Development is facilitated by the use of the following systems, processes and partnerships at CSSA:

 - A robust assembly and form time programmed linked to our Engage, Enable and Empower mission statement, British Values and UNICEF Rights Respect in Schools.
 This gives students the opportunity to reflect, discuss, debate and explore SMSC concepts, themes and values.
-This has been updated and strengthened for this academic year and has been delivered via TEAMS due to COVID 19.

 - The Academy achieved UNICEF Rights Respect in Schools award level One.
 We are currently working towards achieving our gold award.
-This is ongoing towards the summer holidays as all schools currently working towards this have been given an extension due to COVID 19.
-UNICEF activities are completed in form time as part of our Personal Development Programme.

 - We have strong partnerships with outside organisations who deliver workshops and assemblies on a variety of SMSC and PSHE themes.
 These compliment our PSHE curriculum .